Eagle SepticSeptic Information Guide

 Pump & Inspect

-We fully evacuate the tank, then inspect baffles, walls, and the effluent level.
-Any issues are photographed and explained before we leave.
+The technician fully evacuates the tank, then inspects baffles, walls, and the effluent level.
+Any issues are photographed and explained before they leave.

 4